-We believe that stock ownership by our executive officers, including our Named Executive Officers, is important to link the risks and rewards inherent in stock ownership of these individuals and our stockholders.
+We believe that stock ownership by our executive officers is important to link the risks and rewards inherent in stock ownership of these individuals and our stockholders.
 The Compensation Committee has adopted a stock ownership policy that requires our executive officers to own a minimum number of shares of our common stock.
 These mandatory ownership levels are intended to create a clear standard that ties a portion of these individuals' net worth to the performance of our stock price.
 The current ownership requirements are as follows:

-Named Executive Officer Minimum Required Level of Stock Ownership Chief Executive Officer Value equivalent to three times annual salary Other Executive Officers Value equivalent to annual salary
+Named Executive Officer Minimum Required Level of Stock Ownership Chief Executive Officer Value equivalent to three times annual salary Other Executive Officers Value equivalent to annual salary Non-Employee Directors Value equivalent to three times annual Board cash retainer

+The non-employee Director guideline is based on the annual Board cash retainer and excludes additional cash retainers paid for Board committee service or for service as Chairperson or Lead Independent Director.
 Shares that count toward satisfaction of these ownership requirements include shares owned by the executive, including shares purchased on the open market.
 Unexercised options and unvested RSUs and PSUs do not count toward these ownership requirements.
 Executives have five years to comply with the applicable stock ownership requirement.

-As of the end of fiscal year 2022, our CEO and each of our other Named Executive Officers had satisfied his or her required stock ownership level or was on track to do so.
+As of the end of fiscal year 2023, our CEO, each of our other Named Executive Officers, and each of our non-employee Directors had satisfied his or her required stock ownership level or was on track to do so.